wilgao09/Playlister/README.md

 ### How to run

+(NOT APPLICABLE TO THE GRADER)

 Run the database using `mysqld --datadir=<yourdirectory>`.
 The database should be named "playlister".
 On the first run, it should be empty.
+Note that this project comes with a director named `db/`.
+This contains the entire database with the test data in it already.

 The back and front end are both run using `npm run start`.